MaxMotovilov/cort/README.md

 receive unique tags every time and represent distinct nodes) where edges are cause-and-effect relationships.
 Cort does not provide facilities to describe an arbitrary DAG by specifying all of those relationships explicitly.
-Instead, it uses a seemingly natural approach of considering the steps executed in the same synchronous sequence to be arbitrarily permutable unless explicitly ordered by chaining the calls to `later()`.
-On the other hand, step B scheduled for later execution as part of execution of step A is implicitly connected to it with an edge -- order of A and B will stay immutable in all permutations.
-While practical and easy to follow, these rules may yet prove insufficient to cover some important scenarios.
+Instead, it uses a seemingly natural approach of considering the steps executed in the same synchronous sequence to be arbitrarily permutable unless explicitly ordered by chaining calls to `later()`.
+Most of the cause-effect relationships are inferred by executing the code: step B scheduled for later execution as part of execution of step A is implicitly connected to it with an edge -- order of A and B will stay immutable in all permutations.
+While practical, this approach may yet prove insufficient to cover some important scenarios.

 * The 2nd form of `later()` (with the `ready` callback argument) was added to Cort API as a natural way of describing all sorts of actions with duration, including, but not limited to, functions returning promises.
-It introduces two connected notes into the graph: the starting and completion of the step.
+It introduces two connected nodes into the graph: the starting and completion points of the step.
 As became clear in the [2nd example above](#example-2-updating-shared-list), it has a big impact on the number of permutations; it is still not clear whether this facility is strictly necessary or even provides significant convenience compared to using 2 separate calls to `later()` where necessary.

 ----------------------------------------------------------------------